harbingerofme/DebugToolkit/README.md

     * `midgame` and `lategame` allow you to test your mod in a typical mid/endgame scenario.
 The presets come from HopooGames.
     * `dtzoom` gives you some items to make you move around the map faster.
 This is a macro that was present in the original release of RoR2.
 * **Fixes**
+    * **3.3.1** Fix incorrect parsing on some arguments in commands.
+Thank you Violet for reporting these!
+    * **3.3.1** Removed double embbeded dependency.
+This shaves off about half the file size!
     * Fix a faulty ILHook in CCSetScene
     * Fix `spawn_as`.